Gareth Williams' naked body was found in a locked bag in the bathtub of his London home

-Concerns about national security have been a factor in the 20-month delay in holding Williams’ inquest, and an agency more used to working in the shadows has had an uncomfortably bright light shone into its practices.
+Concerns over national security have been a factor in the 20-month delay in holding Williams’ inquest, and an agency more used to working in the shadows has had an uncomfortably bright light shone into its practices.

-A series of photographs provided by the Metropolitan Police show the tidy, impersonal interior of the spy’s Pimlico home and the small white-tiled bathroom where his body was found.
+A series of photographs provided by the Metropolitan Police show the tidy, impersonal interior of the spy’s Pimlico home and the small, white-tiled bathroom where his body was found.